backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Performance.md

 > [!important]+ When to choose Transfer Acceleration over CloudFront
 > If you have objects that are *smaller than 1GB* or if the data set is less than 1GB in size, you should consider using Amazon CloudFront's PUT/POST commands for optimal performance.
 If the use case has *data larger than 1GB* then Transfer Acceleration is the better option.

+> [!question]- A web application is uploading large files, which are over 4 GB in size, in an S3 bucket called *data.tutorialsdojo.com* every 30 minutes.
+You want to minimise the time required to upload each file.
+Which of the following should you do to *minimise upload time*?
+> Multi part upload
+> ---
+> We *CANNOT use transfer acceleration* in this case since the bucket in the scenario won't be able to turn on this feature.
+Take note that the name of the **bucket used for Transfer Acceleration must be DNS-compliant and must not contain periods (".")**.

 ## Byte Range Fetches
 - **Parallelising get requests** by requesting specific byte ranges.